seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 wept for the death of a third husband.
 But it is
 true, without any slips of prolixity or crossing the
 plain highway of talk, that the good Antonio, the
-honest Antonio,–O that I had a title good enough
+honest Antonio,--O that I had a title good enough
-to keep his name company!–
+to keep his name company!--

 **SALARINO**
 Come, the full stop.